-You can be high carb, low carb, pro-sugar, anti-GMO, vegetarian, gluten-free or Paleo and still avoid excess PUFA.
+You can be high carb, low carb, pro-sugar, anti-GMO, vegetarian, gluten-free, or Paleo and still avoid excess PUFA.
 Avoiding excess PUFA is usually thrown as one of several ideas one can use to improve their health.
-But it is the only idea the smartest people in the nutritional field seems to agree about.
+But it is the only idea the smartest people in the nutritional field seem to agree about.

 Ideas to Lower PUFA

 Here are a collection of ideas that most of my readers probably already know about, but in the event that you are coming into this post with less knowledge on PUFA, here are some ways to reduce your intake in order of importance.

 - Replace vegetable oils you use for cooking with saturated fats such as coconut oil, butter, ghee, palm oil, and tallow.